kiegroup/github-action-build-chain/README.md

 The idea of the property `dependencies` is to allow to define from the project triggering the job which artifacts you want to archive from the whole chain.
 Possible values:

 - `none` no artifact from its dependencies will be uploaded, no matter what the dependencies projects define.
-- `all` all artifacts from its dependencies will be uploaded, dependending on what the dependencies define.
+- `all` all artifacts from its dependencies will be uploaded, depending on what the dependencies define.
-- `list of projects` define which of the projects in the chain will be treated to upload artifacts, dependending on what the dependencies define.
+- `list of projects` define which of the projects in the chain will be treated to upload artifacts, depending on what the dependencies define.

 ```yaml
 archive-artifacts: